 Everyone’s skin type is different, and essential oils are powerful; so if you use an essential oil that seems to irritate or burn your skin, you should dilute the oil by rubbing a carrier oil (olive oil, almond oil…even vegetable oil) into the spot.
 This dilutes the oil.

 Some aromatherapy authors advise using a carrier oil in the eye, but while this is good on the skin, it doesn’t remove the essential oil quickly enough from the eye.
 And while it may not hurt, it’s not fun to have olive oil in your eye either.

 We’ve had the opportunity to see this work many times!
-And each time, the milk worked immediately.
+And each time, the milk helped almost immediately.
 When you’re frantic is not the time to look up what to do.
 Know what to do ahead of time!
-So consider writing the down the following “cheat sheet” to remind the family how to deal with accidents:
+So consider writing down the following “cheat sheet” to remind the family how to deal with accidents: